matt-harvey/jquery-angry-loader/README.md

-When someone first visits your site, once the initially visited page has been requested normally and the document is "ready", jquery.angryLoader caches the `<body>` content of the current page in memory (provided its URL is among those you've listed), and then AJAX-requests HTML from each of the other URLs you've given it, and caches their `<body>` content as well.
+When someone first visits your site, once the initially visited page has been requested normally and the document is "ready", jquery.angryLoader caches the `<body>` content of the current page in memory (provided its root-relative URL is among those you've listed), and then AJAX-requests HTML from each of the other URLs you've given it, and caches their `<body>` content as well.
 It also caches the content of each page's `<title>` tag.
 When the user clicks on any link that has one of